sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-Animates the stroke of an SVG path, like a snake in a tube. `in` transitions being with the path invisible and draw the path to the screen over time. `out` transitions start in a visible state and gradually erases the path. `draw` only works with SVG Path elements.
+Animates the stroke of an SVG element, like a snake in a tube. `in` transitions being with the path invisible and draw the path to the screen over time. `out` transitions start in a visible state and gradually erase the path. `draw` only works with elements that have a `getTotalLength` method, like `<path>` and `<polyline>`.

 `scale` accepts the following parameters: